-Details of attendance of Board and Board Committee meetings are set out on pages 35.
+Details of attendance of Board and Board Committee meetings are set out on page 34.

-The Company encourages its Directors to attend relevant training programmes to keep themselves abreast with the relevant changes in laws, regulations and the business development and enhance their professionalism in discharging their fiduciary duties to the Company in compliance with paragraph 15.08 of the Main Market Listing Requirements of the Bursa Securities.
+The Company encourages it's for all Directors to attend relevant training programmes to keep themselves abreast with the relevant changes in laws, regulations and the business development and enhance their professionalism in discharging their fiduciary duties to the Company in compliance with paragraph 15.08 of the Main Market Listing Requirements of the Bursa Securities.

-Details of the trainings attended by the Directors during the financial year are set out on pages 35 to 36.
+Details of the trainings attended by the Directors during the financial year are set out on page 34 and 35.

-PRINCIPLE 5: UPHOLD INTEGRITY IN FINANCIAL REPORTING
+PRINCIPLE 5 : UPHOLD INTEGRITY IN FINANCIAL REPORTING